 Glasgow, Scotland exceeded my expectations.
 I knew it was beautiful.
 I knew it had loads of castles.
 I knew Sean Connery was from Scotland and that lots of movies have been filmed there, not to mention television productions like the popular Game of Thrones.
 I however, did not expect to be fascinated by the history, and especially the greenery, food and the friendliness of the people.
-We spent an amazing 10 days visiting Glasgow and its neighbor, Edinburgh which l will write about in a separate post.
+We spent an amazing 10 days visiting Glasgow and its neighbor, Edinburgh, including the now decommissioned royal yacht of Queen Elizabeth.
 Here is a rough Glasgow guide filled with, in my humble opinion, must visit places to make your time in the city memorable.

 *Affiliate links may be contained in this post.
 Please visit the disclosure page for further details.*

 Why visit Glasgow?

 Because Glasgow is beautiful.
 There are loads of things to do, no matter what your tastes are.
 It is also a very green city with over 90 parks.
 There are very interesting museums that are free, great architecture and a bustling music scene (UNESCO city of Music).
 Have you heard of bands like Simple Minds, Primal Scream, Franz Ferdinand and one of my eternal favorites, The Blue Nile?.
 Yep!
 All from Glasgow.
 If beer is your thing, there are plenty of craft beer pubs.
 If you’re more into whiskey, you can tour top notch distilleries such as the Auchentoshan Distiller, just a few minutes outside the city center.
 They make Scotland’s only triple distilled single malt whiskey.
 Bet that tastes amazing.
 I daresay you would have plenty to do, see and eat on your trip to Scotland.